Ahmed-Miled/portfolio-template/README.md

 # portfolio-template

 A full-stack web application template designed to kickstart your portfolio projects.
 It features a React frontend with Webpack and a Node.js/Express backend connected to a PostgreSQL database.
+This template includes project-wide code formatting with Prettier.

 ## Features